 I like to keep like things together.
 I have all my baking things together on a shelf, all my canned fruit together, all my condiments together, all the soups are together etc.

-This works for us since we have two other full bathrooms upstairs.
-We don’t need or have ever used this shower.
-Plus the temperature is just perfect in there for food storage.
+This works for us since we have two other full bathrooms upstairs and it’s only my husband, myself and my daughter.
+Plus the temperature in the basement is cool and just perfect for food storage.
 I like things to be pretty as well as functional so I added some paper on the outside of the shelves.
-Again, something only I and my family would see (and maybe a snoopy guest as I usually keep the curtain closed).

 My point is that you need to think outside the box if your home is storage challenged like mine.